aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/safeguarding-tnef-attachments-csharp-method/_index.md

 ### Can I use Aspose.Email for other email-related tasks?

 Yes, Aspose.Email provides a wide range of features for working with email messages, attachments, calendars, and more.
-You can explore its documentation for detailed information.
+You can explore its [Aspose.Email for .Net API Reference](https://reference.aspose.com/email/net) for detailed information.

 ### Is Aspose.Email compatible with different email protocols?